-Question: How do I study a large tissue specimen (greater than 6.5 mm x 6.5 mm) using Visium?
+Question: How do I study a large tissue specimen (greater than 6.5 mm x 6.5 mm) using Visium for fresh-frozen?

 Answer: We understand the significance of studying the whole precious tissue specimen.